Frequently Asked Questions

 Can third parties raise money through CleanCapital?

 Not right now.
-CleanCapital offer its investors high quality investments that we originate and manage.
-We anticipate opening the platform to project developers in late 2016.
+CleanCapital offers its investors high quality investments that we originate and manage.

 What types of projects are offered on CleanCapital?